Modern Home Lighting Trends for 2026

 Colored glass pendants

-Sculptural glass pendants in soft hues—think blush, jade, or sky blue—work their playful magic in kitchens, hallways, and even closets.
+Sculptural glass pendants in soft hues like blush, jade, smoke, or sky blue work their playful magic in hallways, and even closets.
 This modern lighting idea is like bespoke jewelry for your home, channeling a little Italian exuberance and a lot of personality.

 Warm-toned, fabric drum pendants